gerald1248/openshift-unit/README.md

 ## Note on versions
 The default image on Docker Hub ships with the current stable build of the `oc` client.
 You may wish to adjust the version tag in the `docker-build.sh` script and create an image that matches your cluster exactly.

 OpenShift versions prior to 3.9 (and Kubernetes versions prior to 1.8) offer limited support for CronJob objects (the version attribute has `v2alpha1`).
-If a process fails, the v2 alpha CronJob will keep spawning containers until a container returns 0.
+If a process fails, the v2 alpha CronJob will keep spawning containers until a container returns zero.
 The problem is exacerbated by the fact that the CronJob object in these OpenShift builds does not recognise the cleanup properties reducing the number of `completed` or `error` pods kept.

 To deal with this (and until most OpenShift installations are on 3.9 or higher), the CronJob always returns zero.